Frequently Asked Questions

 Lines may occur at “sit-down” places such as the Buskirk-Chumley Theater or quieter church venues.
 In these venues, house managers and door monitors ensure that audience members enter and exit only at the breaks between songs – this keeps distractions to a minimum for artists and audiences.
 A line may mean: 1) The venue is at capacity at the moment, and it’s likely that at the next song break, some folks will leave, and you will be able to enter.
 2) The venue isn’t totally full, but the artist is in the middle of a song.
 At the break, people will be able to come and go.
 3) Popular artist = longer line.
 See the “I just want to see a specific artist” question above.

 More than two decades of the Festival has taught us that when dozens of musicians have to travel from all parts of the US and the globe, anything can happen.
 It’s actually rare that we don’t have some kind of cancelation (everything from late airplanes, to hurricanes, to emergency situations), and when that happens, the schedule changes somewhat.
 Rather than publish a schedule a month early – knowing that it’s highly likely that something might change – we now have a tentative schedule posted on our website about a month out.
-The final schedule is made official in the Herald-Times program guide, and if there are any last-minute changes, we notify attendees when they get their wristbands at Festival HQ.
+The final schedule is made official in the World Arts program guide, and if there are any last-minute changes, we notify attendees when they get their wristbands at Festival HQ.
 Last-minute changes are also posted here.
 (We hate schedule changes as much as fans do, by the way.)

 During the Festival, the artists who are performing will have their CDs at our Festival Store.
 After the Festival, those CDs (and our store) are gone.
 If a CD doesn’t sell out, the artist will take the rest with them when they leave.
 Lotus isn’t a retail outlet and doesn’t keep back stock.
 If you love the music and have brass in pocket to buy the CD when you see it at the Festival Store…get it.
 Every year in the month after the Festival, the most common refrain is: “ I wish I’d bought that CD when I had the chance.”